About PRISMs

 3. Recognition & Belonging

-As of 1 January 2023, the Network is led by Dr Isabella von Holstein, Imperial College London.
+As of 1 January 2023, the Network is led by Dr Isabella von Holstein.

 The PRISM initiative is inspired by our Research Software Engineer colleagues, who founded their Society (SocRSE) in March 2019 "on the belief that a world which relies on software must recognise the people who develop it." - 7 years after the seed for their cause to unite the RSEs and lobby for their recognition was planted and successfully pursued.